Equipment Leasing History

 from our Equipment Lending and Equipment Financing Company

+Here is a little information about the equipment leasing history.
 The advantages of leasing equipment have been acknowledged for millennials, the first recorded application of it is dating back to 2010 b.c. in the Sumerian city of Ur.
 Priests of Ur rented land and farming equipment to agricultural workers, etching the agreements in clay tablets.
 Equipment Financing history documents have also been discovered in other empires such as Babylon, Egypt, Greece, and Rome.
 The ancient Phoenicians structured a more modern lease in the leasing out of ships, which were more susceptible to depreciated value or destruction.

 In America, it was first adopted in the 1700s.
 Transportation equipment dominated the leasing world for two centuries, beginning with horses, buggies, and wagons in the early 18th century to barges, railroad cars and locomotives in the late 19th century.
 The 1870s, in particular, saw an important transformation in the process with the introduction of what is now termed a true lease, allowing the lessor to retain the equipment at the end of the lease.